AliceO2Group/WebUi/QualityControl/README.md

 2020-02-28T10:19:26.110Z warn: [QualityControlModel] Consul Service: No Configuration Found
 ```

+### Export a layout as JSON
+In order to facilitate the transition from one environment (e.g. TST) to another (e.g. PROD) while at the same time updating it, an export feature is provided.
+1. Open the layout that you wish to export
+2. Click on the top right second (from left to right) button which on hover shall display: `Export layout skeleton as JSON file`
+3. Following that, QCG will automatically generate a JSON file and store it in your default download location.

+### Import a layout from JSON
+Once a layout is exported and modified as needed or created from scratch, one can import it into QCG as such:
+1. On the left sidebar, click on the small button (icon represented as cloud with arrow up) which is in line with `MY LAYOUTS` label.
+2. A pop-up will open which will allow you to paste your JSON structure.
+3. The pop-up will validate that the pasted value is a valid JSON.
+4. Click on `Import` button.
+   1. If successful, a new page will be opened with your imported layout in edit mode
+   2. If there is an issue, a red line with an error message will be displayed above the Import button
+5. Click `Save` Layout from the top right corner button.

+### AutoTransitioning Tabs within Layouts
+To easily follow the progress of a RUN, layouts can automatically transition through the displayed tabs every few seconds.
+To configure:
+1. Open desired layout
+2. Click on the `pencil icon` button to start editing the layout
+3. On the left sidebar, configure the field `Tab Auto-Change(sec): 0 (OFF), 10-600 (ON)` with the desired numerical value
+4. Save
 ## Continuous Integration Workflows
 QualityControl project makes use of two workflows.
 ### [qc.yml](./../.github/workflows/qc.yml)